 Defrocked priest convicted of abusing another boy

-Paquin previously spent more than a decade in a Massachusetts prison after pleading guilty to sexually assaulting an altar boy.
+He spent more than a decade in a Massachusetts prison for sexually assaulting a boy.
 He was released in 2015, and was taken into custody in Maine last year.

 This story has been corrected to show that Paquin was part of the Boston Archdiocese, not the Boston Diocese.